itsays-zqc/my-website/docs/faq/Installation.md

 Group authorization services support a specific number of users.
 When the user limit is reached, it will prompt: "The number of activated machines has reached the limit, and the authorization code cannot be used on more machines."
 For more common issues and error messages, please visit the following URL: https://bit.bitanswer.cn/doc/?t=welcome

-## How to resolve the issue when encountered the common error codes in MO Passive?
+## How to resolve the issue when encountered the common error codes in MaxOpticsStudio?

 #### 1.Error Code 264